Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 HLD OF Motr LNet Transport
 ==============================

 This document presents a high level design (HLD) of the Motr LNet Transport.
-The main purposes of this document are: (i) to be inspected by M0 architects and peer designers to ascertain that high level design is aligned with M0 architecture and other designs, and contains no defects, (ii) to be a source of material for Active Reviews of Intermediate Design (ARID) and detailed level design (DLD) of the same component, (iii) to serve as a design reference document.
+The main purposes of this document are: (i) to be inspected by Motr architects and peer designers to ascertain that high level design is aligned with Motr architecture and other designs, and contains no defects, (ii) to be a source of material for Active Reviews of Intermediate Design (ARID) and detailed level design (DLD) of the same component, (iii) to serve as a design reference document.

 ***************
 Introduction